How to Use Movement in Elementary Music to Empower Kids

 • What did I just see???
 A student let another student go in FRONT OF THEM as we went to the instruments!
 So mature!

-When you empower the kids, you are empowered as a teacher.
+When you empower students, you are empowered as a teacher.
 It’s a win-win.

 Step, Skip, Float Movement Activity